Drrreistein/idtmp-py/NotesLiterature.md

 - -- trained model not transferable to other robot or other non-tablet scenarios, have to train a new one
 - -- huge dataset

+improvement：

+- we don't simply throw away the infeasible action but push them to stack to check it with motion refiner later.
+Thus we use SVM feasibility checker not as a judger but only as a heuristic / reference

 #### generating scene from symbolic state with conditional VAE

 intuition: